Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In one matchup against the Saints, Darnold threw for 305 passing yards, 119.5 yards higher than his over/under in Sunday's game.
+- Darnold recorded 305 passing yards in one matchup against the Saints, 118.5 yards above his over/under for Sunday.

-- Darnold threw multiple touchdown passes in that outing against the Saints.
+- The 252.2 yards per game the Saints are allowing through the air makes them the NFL's 17th-ranked pass defense.

-- This week Darnold will face the NFL's 17th-ranked pass defense (252.2 yards allowed per game).
+- The Saints' defense is fourth in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- He tacked on one carry for 11 yards, averaging 11 yards per carry.
+- Darnold tacked on 11 yards on one carry, averaging 11 yards per carry.

 Darnold's Carolina Teammates